This post is about how I stopped chasing unrealistic beauty standards and am happier and more resilient because of it.

 I was originally going to title this post “How I Gained Weight and Went Grey, and I am Happier and More Resilient than Ever.”
 And I still kind of like that title, but perhaps it is a little misleading.
 Because in this post, I’m not going to try to convince you to gain weight (or lose weight), to go grey or to color your hair.
 You are the boss of your body, and you are in the ideal position to know what is best for you.

-What I am going to suggest instead is that if we want to be happy, healthy, and resilient (able to bounce back from difficulties), one of the best things we can do is to stop making external standards like weight, size, and certain beauty standards a priority and, instead, make internal goals a priority–goals like becoming friends with our body and whole self; showing compassion to our self; practicing playful movement and a love-centered approach to eating (you can read more about these things at the end of this post.)
+If we want to be happy, healthy, and resilient one of the best things we can do is to stop making external standards like weight, size, and certain beauty standards a priority.
+Instead, we can make internal goals a priority.
+Internal goals are goals like becoming friends with our body and whole self.
+Or they are goals liek showing compassion to our self or practicing playful movement.
+Another such goal is adopting a love-centered approach to eating.
+(You can read more about these things at the end of this post.)

-I will discuss how to do all those things shortly, but first, let me talk about gaining weight, embracing grey hair, and finding myself.
+I will discuss how to do all those things shortly, but first, let me talk about gaining weight, embracing grey hair, and becoming happier.

 Adventures in Finding Myself

-And while I have been so fortunate to have so many wonderful people and things in my life that have given me great happiness, my symptoms of body dysmorphia and orthorexia caused me a great deal of unhappiness and anxiety for a while.
+I have been so fortunate to have so many wonderful people and things in my life that have given me great happiness.
+Nevertheless, my symptoms of body dysmorphia and orthorexia caused me a great deal of unhappiness and anxiety for a while.

 During this process, I have gained weight; lost weight, and stayed the same.
-(I have repeated this cycle several times).
+(And I have repeated this cycle several times).
 It may seem strange to say this, but in a society that prizes thinness almost above everything else, I am grateful for the weight I’ve gained.